Motia Icon

 })

-FIFO queues: When emitting to a topic that has a FIFO queue subscriber, you must include messageGroupId.
+FIFO queues: When enqueuing to a topic that has a FIFO queue subscriber, you must include messageGroupId.
 Messages with the same messageGroupId are processed sequentially.
 Different groups are processed in parallel.

 The data must match the input schema of Steps subscribing to that topic.